jcppman/node-brood/README.md

 Brood doesn't provide a wrap of stdin rightnow, but you could still use the raw stdin stream:
 ```
-  larva.child.stdin.write("Say your prayers little one");
+  larva.childProcess.stdin.write("Say your prayers little one");
 ```

 ## Manage your library